UCLOrengoGroup/cath-tools-seqscan/README.md

 ## Mapping sequence to structure

-**TL;DR**: the numbering in the FASTA headers of the resulting alignments depends on the type of entry:
+**TL;DR**: the numbering in the resulting alignments depends on the type of entry:

- * ```biomap```: numbering is based on the full protein sequence
+ * ```UniProtKB```: numbering is based on the full protein sequence
- * ```cath```: numbering is based on the SEQRES records in the PDB chain (the script applies a fix to correct the incoming alignments)
+ * ```CATH Domain```: numbering is based on the SEQRES records in the PDB chain (the script applies a fix to correct the incoming alignments)

 It's not always trivial to map between residues in a sequence alignment and residues in a 3D structure.
 A couple of issues (#4 and #5) highlight this.
 The sequence headers in the alignment provide information on the start/stop positions for each entry.
-For the ```biomap``` entries, this is a sequential numbering based on the full protein sequence.
-For the ```cath``` entries, this is usually based on the PDB residue labels that appear in the ATOM records of the PDB (e.g. not sequential numbers).
-To further complicate things, the sequences used for the CATH domains actually come from the PDB SEQRES records, rather than the ATOM records.
-As a result, the domain sequences can contain residues not observed in the PDB structure and this can affect the numbering scheme.
+For the ```UniProtKB``` entries, this is a sequential numbering based on the full protein sequence.
+For the ```CATH Domain``` entries, this is a sequential numbering scheme based on the sequence specified in the SEQRES records of the PDB file.
+The meta data in the headers provides a mapping between this numbering and the PDB residue labels in the ATOM records (which look like numbers but aren't).

-So, long story short - the script currently contains a hack that will 'correct' the headers in the resulting sequence alignment so that the CATH domains will have start/stop positions that directly map to the SEQRES records.